jacklukem/BigSurfixes/README.md

 for rebuild BigSur kernelcache from single user mode copy both the .sh files on your home folder that is the / BigSur Label - Data / Users / yourusername /

-then from single user mode type : chmod 755 kcsingleusermode.sh ; ./kcsingleusermode.sh
+then from single user mode type : chmod 755 kcsingleuser.sh ; ./kcsingleuser.sh

+(credit to ASentientBot for apfs_boot_util to mount the BigSur Data Volume from single user mode)